Profile photo Sam Muller

 Biography

-Sam's PhD research concerned responsible governance of Big Data-driven health research, titled "Responsible governance for data-intensive health research networks: A learning approach".
-His PhD research was part of the work package addressing the governance, ethical and legal aspects of the Innovative Medicines Initiative's (IMI) BigData@Heart project.
-By addressing the three challenges of accommodating ethical and legal fragmentation, connecting with stakeholders and society, and managing intractability, heterogeneity and complexity, its aim was to develop an approach enabling responsible governance suitable for Big Data-driven health research taking place in networks.
-Learning governance provides a pragmatic and intuitive way to realise governance for data-intensive health research networks, with due regard for the complex social, institutional and structural context in which governance is situated.
+Sam's PhD thesis focused on responsible governance of Big Data-driven health research, entitled 'Responsible governance for data-intensive health research networks: A learning approach'.
+His PhD research was part of the work package addressing the governance, ethical, and legal aspects of the Innovative Medicines Initiative's (IMI) BigData@Heart project.
+By addressing the three challenges of accommodating ethical and legal fragmentation, connecting with stakeholders and society, and managing intractability, heterogeneity and complexity, its aim was to develop an approach enabling responsible governance suitable for Big Data-driven health research taking place in collaborative networks.
+This research highlighted that learning governance provides a pragmatic and intuitive way to realise governance for data-intensive health research networks, with due regard for the complex social, institutional, and structural context in which governance is situated.
 Learning governance highlights the self-regulating role of governance for data-intensive health research networks.
-Moreover, governance is socially sanctioned and depends on a mandate provided by its stakeholders/ Governance fulfills a self-organising function for which incremental learning is essential.
-Therefore, experimentalist design, strengthening collective control and participatory governance are crucial.
+Moreover, governance is socially sanctioned and depends on a mandate provided by its stakeholders.
+Lastly, governance fulfills a self-organising function for which incremental learning is essential.
+Therefore, an experimentalist design strategy, strengthening of collective control, and participatory governance are crucial.

 Recent publications